Aachalkandalkar/Assigment/Student-Details/ReadMe.md

 5. BookController

 All of these consist of :
-@GetMapping:
+1. **@GetMapping:**
-The @GetMapping annotation is used to map HTTP GET requests to a specific method in the controller class.
+   1. The @GetMapping annotation is used to map HTTP GET requests to a specific method in the controller class.
-It is used to retrieve or fetch data from the server.
+   2. It is used to retrieve or fetch data from the server.
-It can be applied to a class or a specific method.
+   3. It can be applied to a class or a specific method.
-In the example, @GetMapping is used on the getAllStudents method to map a GET request to the /api/students endpoint, which retrieves a list of all students.
 1. **@PostMapping:**
    1. The @PostMapping annotation is used to map HTTP POST requests to a specific method in the controller class.
    2. It is used to submit or create new data on the server.